Background

 Then what are self states?
 How can one have self states without self?
 It seems contradictory.

 My name is Sam Vaknin.
-I'm the author of Malignant Self-Love, Narcissism Revisited and a professor of psychology and I'm here to answer this and only this particular question.
+I'm the author of Malignant Self-Love: Narcissism Revisited and a professor of psychology and I'm here to answer this and only this particular question.

 I'm going to shock you with a short lecture rather than a lecture which lasts a whole lifetime.

 It's a cautionary tale.
 Even good parents or parents who consider themselves good can create a narcissist.
+So you better listen to that video if you are parents and learn what not to do.

 So the infant between the ages of zero and two has many needs.
 The infant is hungry.
 The infant is wet.
 The infant is thirsty.
 The infant wants a hug.
 The infant wants attention.
-The infant has object impermanence, object inconsistency, is afraid to lose money if she leaves the room.
+The infant has object impermanence, object inconsistency, is afraid to lose mummy if she leaves the room.
+So he needs her presence all the time.
+And if she's not present, he's terrorized.

 And the problem of the infant at these ages, well, with one or two notable exceptions, the problem of the infant is that the infant is unable to verbally formulate these needs and these thoughts.
-These needs are experienced as partly cognitive, partly instinctual, partly reflexive, partly animalistic, partly dimly human, partly respondent, the responses to drives, partly, you know, it's a very hazy, fuzzy need.
-And because it's hazy and fuzzy, because it's so diffuse, because it's not pinpointed and accurate and exact and precise and goal oriented, because the infant has no information about the environment.

 So he doesn't know that being hungry means food.
 He doesn't know what is food.
 He knows hungry, not hungry.
+So it's a binary.
+These are binary states.

-And what separates hungry, separates hungry from not hungry, is mummy.
+And what separates hungry from not hungry, is mummy.
 So the only object out there that is dimly aware of is mummy at this stage.

 And he has no knowledge, so he cannot formulate strategies.
 He cannot say to himself, well, right now I'm hungry or I'm chapped, so I'm going to get me some hamburger.
 He's not going to say this, because he doesn't know what is a hamburger.
 He doesn't know that he's hungry.
 And he doesn't know what is all chapped, which I assume many of you also don't know.

-So the baby is in trouble, because he has these overriding life threatening needs if he is not fed, he will die if he doesn't drink, he will die, you know, this is a life, life and death issues.
+So the baby is in trouble, because he has these overriding life threatening needs if he is not fed, he will die if he doesn't drink, he will die, you know, this is lifeand death issues.
 And he doesn't have the language, he doesn't have the basic tools, but not only the language, he doesn't have the awareness, he doesn't have the ability to formulate strategies, because he has zero self knowledge and zero knowledge about the environment and in the state of total ignorance, it's very, very difficult to survive.

 So he experiences all these as kind of discomfort, discomfiture, like something nagging, something that drives you, something that motivates you, but motivates you, you don't know towards what.
 You don't know what to do with this motivation.